 It depends on the type of talipes your baby has.
 Structural talipes is more likely to have a genetic factor than positional talipes, as it tends to run in families.

 - if you have 1 child with structural talipes, then the likelihood of another child also being affected is 1 in 35

 - if either you or your partner had structural talipes, then the likelihood of having a child affected is 1 in 30

-Where can I get help if my baby has talipes or club foot?
+Where can I get support if my baby has talipes?

 Dr Philippa Kaye works as a GP in both NHS and private practice.
 She attended Downing College, Cambridge, then took medical studies at Guy’s, King’s and St Thomas’s medical schools in London, training in paediatrics, gynaecology, care of the elderly, acute medicine, psychiatry and general practice.
 Dr Philippa has also written a number of books, including ones on child health, diabetes in childhood and adolescence.
 She is a mum of 3.